 - Food and water dispenser for kennel

 - Contact info and emergency info for you and your vet taped to the kennel.

-Airline pet policies for the major airlines:
+Airline pet policies for flying with dogs:

 - Alaska Airlines

 - American Airlines